Adjusting to Life in the UK as an American Expat

 Workplace Culture

-British offices are also more formal, structured with meetings and teamwork; they rely a lot on implication.
-Balancing work and life is good — employees typically take all of their annual leave, and after-hours emails are seldom seen.
+British offices are also more formal and structured with meetings and teamwork; they rely a lot on implication.
+There is a good balance between work and life, with employees typically taking all of their annual leave and rarely seeing after-hours emails.

 Food and Dining